marianokamp/kafka-lab/labs/03-Designing-Topics-And-Partitions/design.md

 Spend some time discussing if Kafka is a good solution for this use case.
 Is there other possible solutions?

+A: Dealing with self-contained events looks like a good idea to do with Kafka.
+Producers can act decoupled and always-on from the consumers.
+Different consumer groups can exploit the topic name structure.

 ### Question 2: What topics?

 How do we select which topics we would use for this use case.
 What topics do you suggest we create?

+A: Topics: [patient_group].[patient].[device_type].[measurement_type].[ymd]
+In the avro payload all of the above plus the measurement value, device and timestamp.

 ### Question 3: Which partitions?

 What would be the factors that you would use to design the partitions?
 Suggest some partitions for your topics and justify why you selected these partitions.

+A: No idea, how many brokers?